SuperbTUM/superbTUM.github.io/docs/projects/index.md

 has_toc: false
 ---

-## Past Experience
+## Experience

 ----------

-My past experience can be divided into two major sections: Machine learning and Software Development.
+My experience can be divided into two major sections: Machine learning and Software Development.

 Back in 2019 when I was in Munich, I joined the deep computer vision lab to work with kalman filter variations.
 I expanded my object re-identification and tracking experience starting in 2021 at Columbia.
 I first got started with VAE-(W)GAN to generate synthetic images and label smoothing with outliers and poly-loss(ICLR 2022).